mittelmark/DGTcl/pandoc-tcl-filter/Readme.md

 does not need this protecting of the spaces within the attributes.
 See below the section about the _tsvg_ plugin for more details.

-## Code chunk attributes for figures
+#### Code chunk attributes for svg figures

 Let's introduce now a few code chunk attributes for figures as they are known for instance in R.

 Below an example:
 ```